• Skip to primary navigation

 These Rye Chocolate Chip Cookies are a step up from your basic chocolate chip cookies because:

-• They contain dark rye flour which brings a pleasantly nutty, earthy flavor to the cookies.
+• They contain rye four which brings a pleasantly nutty, earthy flavor to the cookies.

 • The butter in the recipe is heated on the stove until it becomes toasty and caramel-y which perfectly compliments the rye flour.